An Introduction to Steve B. Reed's REMAP

 Profile: Introducing Steve B. Reed, LPC, LMSW, LMFT

-- Steve B. Reed, M.S. is a psychotherapist and social worker with over 30 years experience.
+- Steve B. Reed, M.S. is a psychotherapist and social worker with over 35 years of experience.

 - His undergraduate degree in psychology is from the University of Texas at Dallas.
 He holds a Master of Science degree in counseling from East Texas State University.